-These plans move the major access origin from the Railbelt Corridor to the Denali Highway.
+These plans move the major access origin from the Kailbelt Corridor to the Denali Highway.
 As such, workers' families would tend to locate to more communities, including Cantwell and Fairbanks.
-Due to the rail access from Gold Creek, there would still be some impact on the west side communities, but fewer than with a road originating from the Parks Highway.
+Due to the rail access from Gold Creek, there would still be changes in the westside communities, but fewer than with a road originating from the Parks Highway.
 Plan 11, involving access from Denali Highway only, would cause the greatest number of changes in the Cantwell and Fairbanks area and fewer changes to the westside communities.
 These changes would be the same as described in (a) above.